 DioVionne spends his summers reading and writing at the Freedom School he attends at Kansas City's Mt.
 Pleasant Missionary Baptist Church—the first Freedom School in Missouri—where he has been a scholar since he turned five.

 DioVionne is one of 900 children, ages five to thirteen, enrolled in summer Freedom Schools at nine neighborhood churches located in primarily African American neighborhoods in Kansas City, Missouri, and Kansas City, Kansas.
-With Kauffman support, the number of Freedom Schools in the Kansas City region will grow to twenty by the year 2008.
+With Kauffman support, the number of Freedom Schools in the Kansas City region grew to nineteen by the year 2008.
+In 2012, nine Freedom Schools continued to serve local youth.

 "We really love the Freedom School approach because it uses an intergenerational theme—college interns providing a role model for kids who desperately need role models," said Rev. Eric Williams of Calvary Temple Baptist Church in Kansas City, Missouri.